An introduction to Cambridge

 In 1446 King Henry VI began the build of King's College Chapel, but it wasn't until 1544 and the reign of King Henry VIII that it was completely finished.
 This was a period of time that also encompassed the War of the Roses.
 King's College Chapel is the finest example of Perpendicular Gothic architecture anywhere in the UK.
 Today, it is one of the most popular places to visit in Cambridge.

 During the English Civil War of the 1640s, the town of Cambridge was controlled by an ex-student of Sidney Sussex College, Oliver Cromwell.
 More recently, during World War II, Cambridge became an important military centre for the East of England region.
 The University played its part during the war with both St John's College and Trinity College hosting meetings of senior military leaders in preparation for the D-Day landings of 1944.
 More significantly, Alan Turing, a brilliant mathematician who studied at King's College Cambridge, is estimated to have saved 2 years of war time and 14 million lives through his work in cracking the Enigma code.

-If you would like to walk through history, our virtual Cambridge walking tours provide the perfect platform to do so.
-During our tours, we visit landmarks dating back to the 8th century through to modern day.
+If you would like to walk through history, our virtual Cambridge walking tour provides the perfect platform to do so.
+During our tour, we visit landmarks dating back to the 8th century through to modern day.
 We take great care to ensure that each landmark is viewed in its full historical context and we help showcase why Cambridge is one of the best places to visit in the UK.